These Are 12 of the Most Beautiful White Sand Beaches in Europe

 Travel Tips

-• Explore the Caves at Low Tide: Visit the beach during low tide to explore the caves and rock pools without getting wet.
+• Explore the Caves at Low Tide: Visit during low tide to explore the caves and rock pools without getting wet.

 • Park Early: The Kynance Cove parking lot fills up quickly during summer, so aim to arrive before 9 AM to secure a spot.